microsoft/DiskANN/workflows/dynamic_index.md

 10. **--dynamic** (default false): whether the index being searched is dynamic or not.
 11. **--tags** (default false): whether to search with tags.
 This should be used if point *i* in the ground truth file does not correspond the point in the *i*th position in the loaded index.

+** to search with filters add these

+12. **--filter_label**: Filter for each query.
+For each query, a search is performed with this filter.

 Example with BIGANN:
 --------------------